eba28/athanor/README.md

 - Since the focus is on having multiple modalities, the GEX object created by `seurat_pipeline()` will have “rpca” and “rna.umap” as reductions instead of the usual “pca” and “umap” respectively.
+  Similarly, `bcr_embeddings_pipeline()` will return an object with “bpca” and “bcr.umap” reductions instead of “pca” and “umap”.
+This is to avoid confusion when the two objects are merged together in `merge_gex_bcr()`.